malramsay64/phd-thesis/05_Crystal_Melting/methods.md

 ### Creation of Liquid--Crystal Interface

+With the minimised crystal created I needed to create two regions within the configuration to mimic the configurations in @Sec:crystal-melting.
+The first step of creating the interface is converting the tilted simulation configuration to an orthorhombic configuration.
+This is done to make the resulting analysis simpler and more consistent across the different crystal structures.

 - NPT simulation
     - x, y axes expand individually
 - Box of particles in the center third of the simulation cell are not integrated